Voultapher/Presentations/cppcon2017WebService/assets/present.md

 * uWebSockets | Debug: 1.4s | Release: 1.8s
 <!-- .element: class="fragment" -->

 * IncludeOS | Default: 2.9s
 <!-- .element: class="fragment" -->

 * Beast | Debug: 8.5s | Release: 17.1s
 <!-- .element: class="fragment" -->

 Note:
 - Let us now compare a big productivity factor, their incremental compile time.
 - Note, the results are the 90 percentile compiled with clang 4. >>
-- uWebSockets is linked as dynamic library, making it a breeze to work with. >>
+- uWebSockets is linked as static library, making it a breeze to work with. >>
 - I couldn't get IncludeOS to build as Debug, so I measured the default settings.
 With 90 percent being under 3 seconds, still nice to quickly iterate with. >>